jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 When we write a program, we use libraries.
 For example if you need to read text from standard input, you need to _link_ a library which provides this.
 Think linking has two forms:

-* **Static** linking is when you add this library to your executable program.
+* **Static** Linking is when you add this library to your executable program.
 In this method your program size is big because it has all the needed libraries.
-One good advantage is your program can be run without being dependent to other programs / libraries.
+One good advantage is your program can be run without being dependent to other programs/libraries.
-* **Dynamic** linking is when you just say in your program "We need this and that library to run this program".
+* **Dynamic** Linking is when you just say in your program "We need this and that library to run this program".
 This way your program is smaller but you need to install those libraries separately.
 This makes programs more secure \(because libraries can be updated centrally\), more advanced \(any improvement in a library will improve the whole program\) and smaller.

 Linux dynamic libraries have names like `libLIBNAME.so.VERSION` and are located at places like `/lib*/` and `/usr/lib*/`.
 On Windows, we call them Dynamic Linked Libraries (DLLs).